devjwsong/labyrinth-simulator-kani/src/evaluation/README.md

 ]
 ```

-Note that whenever a function is called, there should always be a generated response from the game manager before calling the function.
-This message signals that a certain function should be called next.
-And if the generated response is for signaling a function, `function_call` flag indicates it.
-Additionally, if a function is called and finishes its job, it returns the result message.
-Then the game manager generates another message based on this result.
-(The above example `P1 -> P2 -> P3 -> P4 -> GM(response) -> GM(function) -> GM(response)` is actually showing this case.)

 Each message is a JSON object:

 - `role`: The role of the speaker.
 This can be `user`, `assistant`, or `function`.